ash4code/poskap/README.md

 ### 🔐 Admin Access

-The **Accounting** and **Sales Commission** sections are protected to secure your financial data.
+Sensitive sections like **Accounting** and **Sales Commission** are password-protected to ensure data security.

 * **Default Password:** `admin123`

-*(Note: This password is hard-coded in the application for v1.0.0.
-In a future version, this should be changeable.)*
+*(Note: This password is hard-coded in v1.1.0.
+Future updates will allow for custom password configuration.)*

 ## Credits

 * **Developer:** [ash4code](https://github.com/ash4code)
-* **Project:** This application was custom-built as a comprehensive management solution for Kabir Auto Parts.
+* **Project Context:** Developed as a bespoke management solution for Kabir Auto Parts.
-* **A Note on Development:** This project represents a modern development workflow.
-Google's Gemini (a generative AI) functioned as a pair-programming partner, collaborating with the developer (ash4code) to help design, write, and debug the application.
+* **Development Workflow:** This project highlights a modern "pair-programming" approach.
+Google's **Gemini** (a generative AI) served as a collaborative partner, assisting the developer (ash4code) with design, code generation, and debugging.

 ## License